-Topics GCP Renovation Seminar" held
+Topics GCP Renovation Seminar" was held

 Printable PDF

-On December 17, 2020, the "Good Clinical Practice (GCP) Renovation Seminar" was held jointly by the Ministry of Health, Labour and Welfare (MHLW), the Pharmaceuticals and Medical Devices Agency (PMDA), and the Pharmaceutical Manufacturers Association of Japan (PMAJ).
-The seminar focused on the latest trends of the ICH (International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use) E-Guideline (Efficacy Guideline) and the GCP (Good Clinical Practice) Renovation Seminar.
-The seminar featured lectures and panel discussions on the latest trends of the E-Guideline (Efficacy Guideline) of the ICH (International Council for Harmonization of Technical Requirements for Pharmaceuticals for Human Use), the status of GCP guideline revision (ICH-E6(R3) Guideline: hereinafter referred to as E6(R3)), and expectations and requests for E6(R3).
+On December 17, 2020, the "GCP (Good Clinical Practice) Renovation Seminar" was held jointly by the Ministry of Health, Labour and Welfare (MHLW), the Pharmaceuticals and Medical Devices Agency (PMDA), and the JPMA.
+The International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) E-Guideline (Efficacy Guideline) and the GCP (Good Clinical Practice) Renovation Seminar were held jointly by the Ministry of Health, Labour and Welfare (MHLW), the Pharmaceuticals and Medical Devices Agency (PMDA), and the Pharmaceutical Manufacturers Association of Japan (PMAJ).
+The seminar featured lectures and panel discussions on the latest trends of the ICH E-Guideline (Efficacy Guideline), the status of the revised GCP Guideline (ICH-E6(R3) Guideline: hereinafter referred to as E6(R3)), and expectations and requests for the E6(R3).
 This seminar was held as part of the Stakeholder Engagement efforts for E6(R3) being conducted in each ICH region.

 1. GCP Renovation Seminar Outline

-In light of the spread of the novel coronavirus, the seminar was held in an online format with minimal participation at the venue.
+In light of the situation of the spread of the novel coronavirus, the seminar was held in an online format with minimal participation at the venue.
 Approximately 70 people attended the venue, Tokyo Conference Center Shinagawa (Minato-ku, Tokyo), and just under 1,800 people participated online, making it the largest attendance to date for an ICH event in Japan.

 Table 1 Program